openclimatefix/metnet/README.md

 PyTorch Implementation of Google Research's MetNet for short term weather forecasting (https://arxiv.org/abs/2003.12140), inspired from https://github.com/tcapelle/metnet_pytorch/tree/master/metnet_pytorch

 MetNet-2 (https://arxiv.org/pdf/2111.07470.pdf) is a further extension of MetNet that takes in a larger context image to predict up to 12 hours ahead, and is also implemented in PyTorch here.

+MetNet-3 (https://arxiv.org/pdf/2306.06079v2.pdf) builds on MetNet-2 for 24 hour forecasts using both sparse and dense inputs and outputs.

 ## Installation